Hiring hub (category-first)

 How to hire an SEO agency (quick checklist)

-Most hiring mistakes come from picking an agency that looks good on paper but doesn’t match your business model, constraints, or execution needs.
+Most hiring mistakes come from picking an agency that looks good on paper but doesn’t match your category, constraints, or execution needs.
 Use this checklist to evaluate fit.

 Industry fit (business model first)

-SaaS, ecommerce, and services behave differently in Google.
-Start with agencies that have experience in your acquisition model — not generic SEO claims.
+Start with partners who understand your acquisition model and constraints — not generic SEO claims.

 Clear scope and deliverables